jin-gizmo/docma/README.md

 ## Overview

-**Docma** is a document generator that can assemble and compose PDF and HTML documents from document templates with dynamic content.
+**Docma** is a document generator that can assemble and compose PDF and HTML documents from document templates with dynamic, data driven content.

 Features include: